On short expressions for cosets of permutation subgroups: Introduction

-While we are at it, we will accomplish other tasks.
-We will follow Helfgott's description of Babai's result given in \cite{HBD17} (see also the original version \cite{He17} in French): he makes the algorithm more explicit and proves that the procedure actually takes time $n^{O(\log^{2}n)}$; we will make it even more explicit and determine the constants in front of the logarithm, both in the CFSG and the CFSG-free case.
-Also, he justifiably focuses the reader's attention on the proof of the single steps that are involved in the procedure, while only sketching the interstitial reasoning that details the recursion: in \cite{HBD17}, this part is contained mostly in \S 3, \S 5.3, \S 6.2 and Appendix A; conversely, we will concentrate on the jumping between the main processes to delineate what the flow of the algorithm is, while using its individual theorems/subroutines as black boxes whose validity and well-functioning is taken for granted.
+Our analysis here, on a first superficial level, provides a more explicit runtime for Babai's algorithm, both in the CFSG and the CFSG-free case.
+We will follow Helfgott's description of Babai's result given in \cite{Hel19} \cite{HBD17}, instead of Babai's original formulation in \cite{Bab16a}: Helfgott makes the algorithm more explicit and proves that the procedure actually takes time $n^{O(\log^{2}n)}$ when CFSG is available; we will make it even more explicit and determine the constants in front of the logarithm.
+Also, in \cite{Hel19} the reader's attention is justifiably focused on the proof of the single steps that are involved in the procedure, while the interstitial reasoning that details the recursion is only sketched: in \cite{Hel19}, this part is contained mostly in \S 3, \S 5.3, \S 6.2 and Appendix A; conversely, we will concentrate on the jumping between the main processes to delineate what the flow of the algorithm is, while using its individual theorems and subroutines as black boxes whose validity and well-functioning is taken for granted (we will mention the most important ones in \S\ref{se:majorou}).
+This will give us the control we need to determine the runtime with the desired accuracy.